 Creating a new method

-- Define a name for the method and click on Create.
-Like the image below.
+- Give the method a name and click Create.
+As in the image below.

 - Methods can receive parameters.